reggiemagtibay/reggiemagtibay/README.md

 # 👋 Hi, I'm Reggie

-Curious about data, tech, and how things work.
-With a background in digital marketing, I specialize in turning data into actionable business insights using SQL, Power BI, and Excel.
+Curious about data, tech, and how systems perform.
+With a background in digital marketing, I specialize in transforming complex data into actionable business intelligence through Databricks, SQL, Power BI, and strategic analytics storytelling.

 ---

 ## 🧠 About Me
 - 📊 I enjoy working with data to uncover patterns and meaningful insights
 - 🔍 I approach problems with both a business and analytical mindset
 - ⚡ Building projects focused on data analysis and visualization
 - 🤖 Interested in AI, consumer behavior, and digital transformation

 ---